-Your health insurance company has lists of mental health providers in your community who accept your insurance.
-There is often a phone number on the back of your insurance card for mental health or behavioral health services.
+- Your health insurance company has lists of mental health providers in your community who accept your insurance.
+Often there is a phone number on the back of your insurance card for mental health or behavioral health services.
 This number can be used for general questions, referrals and emergencies.
-By law, all medical insurance policies have to include coverage for mental health care; both out-patient and in-patient.
+By law, all medical insurance policies have to include coverage for mental health care, both out-patient and in-patient.

 What if my son says he is thinking about hurting himself?

 Anyone who has thoughts or feelings about hurting themselves should be taken seriously and should get professional help immediately.
 Suicide is the third leading cause of death in teens and young adults, but can usually be prevented with urgent treatment.

 It’s important to know that most people who feel suicidal (teenagers included) will usually tell someone before they kill themselves, or make an attempt to kill themselves.